Masao Nakamura

 Masao Nakamura (中村 正雄, Nakamura Masao) was a major general in the Imperial Japanese Army in the Second Sino-Japanese War.

 A native of Ishikawa prefecture, Nakamura graduated from the 25th class of the Imperial Japanese Army Academy in 1913 and from the 32nd class of the Army Staff College in 1920.
-He was assigned as a military attaché to France in 1924 to 1927 and later served as resident officer in Italy from 1933-1934.
+He was assigned as a military attaché to France from 1924 to 1927 and later served as a resident officer in Italy from 1933-1934.

-From 1936-1938 Nakamura served as Chief of Staff of the IJA 12th Division.
-He was promoted to major general in 1939, and was commanding the IJA 21st Infantry Brigade of the 5th Division during the Battle of South Guangxi in 1939.
-During the battle, his brigade was mauled and Nakamura was killed in action at the Battle of Kunlun Pass.
+From 1936-1938, Nakamura served as Chief of Staff of the IJA 12th Division.
+He was promoted to major general in 1939 and commanded the IJA 21st Infantry Brigade of the 5th Division during the Battle of South Guangxi in 1939.
+During the battle, his brigade was mauled, and Nakamura was killed in action at the Battle of Kunlun Pass.
 He was posthumously promoted to lieutenant general.